willbr/backy-back/ideas.md

         $ hexadecimal

     read word
+    try promote functions
+        - promote to number
+        - promote to number from hex
-    try and promote to number
+        - promote to number from binary

 # assignment syntax
 special case for infix assignment